linsalrob/ComputationalGenomicsManual/Databases/SRA.md

 For example, here is one that I chose at random:

 [Rifle groundwater metagenome and metatranscriptome following nitrate amendment Raw sequence reads](https://www.ncbi.nlm.nih.gov/sra/?term=SRR2177956) (In case you are curious, [Rifle](https://goo.gl/maps/uhf9GgvEmnR2)  is a place in Colorado)

+##  Perusing the abstracts

+We have also grouped those SRA run IDs that are WGS metagenomes into projects, and then for the projects we have extracted the title and abstract from the SRA metadata.
+You can download this [tab-separated values (tsv) file](SRA_WGS_Abstracts.tsv) and open it in your favorite spreadsheet program to peruse the abstracts of the different metagenomic samples.

 ## Example ways to retrieve SRA data